 Now You Know!

 This approach is highly scalable.
 For example, if another mode was required for these types of valves that required a different dataset, a new UDT can be created and the FB updated to check the Variant data for that type.
 From then, only logic needs to be updated.

-The downsides of this approach is that it can (not always) make debugging harder and it also uses more memory as logic that wont be used is still being loaded in each instance.
+The downside of this approach is that it can (not always) make debugging harder and it also uses more memory as the logic that won't be used is still being loaded in each instance.

 The upsides though are very fast development and much tighter control of libraries as your block count can be majorly reduced.